ashayadawad/resume/README.md

 Dear Sir/Madam,

 I would like to apply for the position of software Trainee through the campus hiring.
-I have extensive knowledge in Java, Oops concepts, HTML, CSS & Javascript that fits the role requirements.
+I have extensive knowledge in Java, Data structures, Oops concepts, HTML, CSS & Javascript that fits the role requirements.

 I am pursuing Masters in Computer Application from [CMR Institute of Technology, Bangalore](https://www.cmrit.ac.in/) and I am expected to graduate in 2022.